Kimberly Moffit: Media work

 Moffit has served in the position of Relationship Insider with Match.com.
 She has also appeared on television media during holidays like Valentine’s Day and Christmas Day to discuss their impact on people’s emotions, and statistics regarding the dating behavior of people surrounding these days.
 Moffit has stated that relationship decisions and the emotions behind them can be related to the evolutionary biology of human beings, and that fear can be a driver behind poor decision making.

 Additional issues that Moffit has discussed in the media include the impact of office romance on workers, both during a relationship and in the aftermath of ending one.
 She has also commented on the ending of relationship in general, in addition to indicators that a relationship may be ending.
 On the opposite side of things, she is also a commentator on relationship building and development.

 In November 2013, Moffit gave the keynote address at the Ontario Women MBA Summit.
 Moffit has been a contributor to the Huffington Post, Post Media, Elle Canada, Fashion Magazine, and Flare Magazine.

 Personal life

 Moffit is married and has one daughter, Kassie.
 Her brother Mitch Moffit is a part of ASAP Science.
 On August 9, 2018, Moffit announced she was pregnant with her second child.
 On September 13, through a gender reveal video the family announced they were expecting a boy.
+On Jan 9, 2026 Moffit announced she is going through a divorce on her Tiktok.